 I am the Board’s Medical Illustrator and have been with the Education Centre since 1995.
 My role includes Graphic Design (production of posters, leaflets, forms, presentations, etc.) and Audio-Visual support within the Education Centre.

 I’m a professional member of the Institute of Medical Illustrators (IMI) and a Registered Medical Illustrator with the Academy for Healthcare Science.
-In addition, I currently hold the position of Chairman of the Scottish Board of IMI.

 Outside of work my interests are quite wide and varied.
 I’m a keen photographer, favouring landscapes over other subjects and am a lifelong fan of Queen of the South FC.